-In order to foster the diffusion and exchange of ideas about Goldbach’s Conjecture, we created this page which collects some contributions that have been sent us from our readers for that purpose.
+In order to foster the diffusion and exchange of ideas about Goldbach’s Conjecture (for example possible proofs), we created this page which collects some contributions that have been sent us from our readers for that purpose.
 They are sorted by year and, with equal year, by author’s surname.

 - Ultima, About the exceptions to Goldbach’s conjecture II, 2021